 serious deficiency: A deficiency or violation that results in a child’s death, serious injury, or harm or immediate risk of serious injury or harm to a child.

 serious harm: See substantial harm.

 serious injury: Any physical injury to a child that requires medical treatment and resulted or may result in impairment to the child's overall health or well-being.
-This includes near fatal injuries, but does not include:
+This does not include:

 - injuries for which a child is evaluated by a professional as a precaution;